the-peon-project/peon/README.md

-# Peon (Game Server Manager)
+# Peon (Simple Game Server Manager)

-A project to assist gamers in self deploying/managing game servers.
+An **OpenSource** project to assist gamers in self deploying/managing game servers.
+Intended to be a one-stop-shop for game server deployment/management.
+Architected to minimise total cloud costs (easy schedule/manage uptime vs downtime)

 ## Architecture